zwave-js/node-zwave-js/docs/getting-started/security-s2.md

 ### Inclusion strategy

 Z-Wave JS offers multiple ways to include a device, but we only recommend a few of them.
 For most use cases, the **default** inclusion strategy should be enough.
-For modern devices, **SmartStart** makes the inclusion even easier for the user due to not requiring interaction during the inclusion process.
 If you absolutely must, you can force **unencrypted communication**.

 Furthermore it has been found that some locks claim to support S2, but don't respond to the key exchange commands.
 Because it is not possible to try with S0 after S2 has been attempted, an option to **use only S0** must exist.